durrcommasteven/durrcommasteven.github.io/_posts/2025-06-15-maximally-ignorant-beliefs.md

 Which brings us back to what that proofy, non-explanation we initially saw claimed, but now we know _why_.
 Specifically, $\sqrt{\mathcal{I}(p)}$ tells us how 'quickly' the theories change at a point $p$.
 It's like the natural volume element in theory-space – a sort of minimal pixel size of a theory as a function of its parameters – which tells us how much a theory changes as you vary them.

-Our initial flaw (and laplace's) in assuming that every probability was equally likely ($Prior(p)=1$), was in using the wrong metric.
+Our initial flaw (and Laplace's) in assuming that every probability was equally likely ($Prior(p)=1$), was in using the wrong metric.
 In reality, theories can 'bunch up' in certain areas of parameter space.
 It's as if we tried to do an opinion poll of the US by sampling one person per 500 square miles.
 We'd only get one person from NYC, even though it makes up $\sim 3\%$ of the US.

 # Extra Nats of Information